gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 ## Stroom Remote Proxy (app version)

 The build of a stroom proxy server, where the stroom application is running locally.
-The operating system (OS) build for an 'appliaction' stroom proxy is minimal CentOS plus Java.
+The operating system (OS) build for an 'application' stroom proxy is minimal RHEL/CentOS 7 plus Java.
 The Java version required for stroom v7 is 12+.
 &nbsp;